EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-07-make-an-npm-baby.md

 2. Add the license to `package.json`:

         // ...
-        "license": "WTFPL"
+        "license": "MIT"
         // ...

-### Put this sucker on GitHub
+### Put the source code somewhere

-Nearly every respectable npm package I've seen is on GitHub somewhere.
-You can publish your package as an open source project so that everyone can see how weird your coding style is (we'll get to that in a minute).
+Nearly every npm package hosts its source somewhere.
+Microsoft's GitHub is the most popular choice, but [GitLab](https://gitlab.com/) and [Bitbucket](https://bitbucket.org) are two other popular ones.

+It's a good practice to publish your package as an open source project.
+It'll help other people see the source code of your package, make contributions if they wish to, and ask questions.

-I'm going to assume you know how to make a GitHub repository and push code to it, so here's some npm-specific stuff:
+I'm going to assume you know how to do this, so here's some npm-specific stuff:

 - You don't want certain things getting in your GitHub repository (log files and included dependencies, for example), so make a [gitignore](https://help.github.com/articles/ignoring-files).
 I use [GitHub's Node.js gitignore file](https://github.com/github/gitignore/blob/master/Node.gitignore), and you should too!